 Tom Claassen’s “Rocky lumps” in the Kröller-Müller Museum garden.
 Courtesy of Kröller-Müller

 The gardens of museums: sculpture gardens

-Shade, mist, lawns and hedges, secular oaks or rosemary shrubs, calm ponds, and spectacular fountains, a place to relax and contemplate, or a lively venue.
+Shade, mist, lawns and hedges, secular oaks or rosemary shrubs, calm ponds, and spectacular fountains; a place to relax and contemplate, or a lively venue.
 Gardens have always been special places for those lucky museums that have one.
 But not all gardens are created equal, everyone is actually different from another, and has its own personality.
-History, culture, climate, scope, available space, urban vs rural contexts are all elements that concur to create an incredible diversity in those green spots, or large parks, that are often associated with museums.
-Nevertheless, we can, for the readers’ convenience, identify some families most gardens belong to.
-What I offer you here is a brief, hopefully relaxing and refreshing, journey throughout some of the most fascinating museum gardens.
+History, culture, climate, scope, available space, and urban vs rural contexts are all elements that concur to create an incredible diversity in those green spots, or large parks, that are often associated with museums.
+Nevertheless, we can, for the readers’ convenience, identify some families to which most gardens belong.
+What I offer you here is a brief, hopefully relaxing and refreshing, journey through some of the most fascinating museum gardens.

 The first garden typology is one of the most appreciated by museums’ visitors; sculpture gardens are green spaces where art museums create real open-air permanent or semi-permanent galleries, often of outstanding quality.
 This does not mean that all museums’ sculpture gardens are similar.
 There are various interpretations of the matter, indeed; and we present some of them in this article.

 The garden of the Kröller-Müller Museum, the Netherlands